While I spend a large proportion of time in boardrooms, I am equally at home in gumboots on a farm.

 I was appointed to my first directorship with Trust Bank New Zealand whilst at Caxton.
 From there, I expanded my governance career in the early years with a number of government roles including Commissioner with the Commerce Commission and Earthquake Commission, Chairman of Industrial Research and Deputy Chairman of Public Trust.
 With now over 20 years in governance roles, I have a portfolio of positions in a wide range of industries and sectors.
 My portfolio evolves as organizations change and opportunities arise.

-I am a Chartered Fellow of Chartered Accountants Australia and New Zealand and a Chartered Fellow and President of the Institute of Directors.
+I am a Chartered Fellow of Chartered Accountants Australia and New Zealand and a Chartered Fellow and a past President of the Institute of Directors.

 Outside of work I keep fit through regular jogging, yoga and swimming.
 Tennis is my favourite sport.
-My husband and I have undertaken property developments in Marlborough and Auckland and enjoy the hands on involvement with landscape design and building projects.
+My husband and I have undertaken property developments in Marlborough, Auckland and Matamata and enjoy the hands on involvement with landscape design and building projects.